-Dr. Baylor is a distinguished staff scientist in the Fusion and Materials for Nuclear Systems Division of the Oak Ridge National Laboratory (ORNL), involved with plasma fueling and transport studies in the field of magnetic fusion energy and in the development of nanotechnology.
-He is the author or coauthor of over 140 papers published in journals and 75 in conference proceedings.
-He is an inventor on 5 patents that have been granted to ORNL.
+Dr. Baylor is a distinguished staff scientist in the Fusion and Materials for Nuclear Systems Division of the Oak Ridge National Laboratory (ORNL), engaged with plasma fueling and transport studies in the field of magnetic fusion energy and in the development of fusion technology.
+He is the author or coauthor of more than 250 papers published in journals and 130 in-conference proceedings.
+He is an inventor of five patents that have been granted to ORNL.

 Ph.D.
 University of Tennessee, Physics

 B.S.
 Iowa State University, Physics, with distinction

 B.S.
 Iowa State University, Electrical Engineering, with distinction